sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![vmware-24](./assets/vmware-24.png)

 ### 2.1.2 Configure the Second Cluster

 Repeat the steps from the [1.3 Deploy and Configure BIG-IP on F5 rSeries](#13-deploy-and-configure-big-ip-on-f5-rseries) section and from the [2.1 Deploy CE Tenant on VMware](#21-deploy-ce-tenant-on-vmware) section to configure the second rSeries device.

 ## 2.2 Configure XC Virtual Site

-To simplify application management, we will create a Virtual Site in the XC Cloud and assign the Secure Mesh Site to it.
+To simplify application management, we will create a Virtual Site in the Distributed Cloud Console and assign the Secure Mesh Site to it.
 This allows us to access the application using the Virtual Site name and scale by adding more Secure Mesh Sites in the future.

 ![rseries](./assets/diagram-vsite.png)

 Let's start by adding a virtual site.
-In the F5 Distributed Cloud console, navigate to the **Shared Configuration** service.
+In the F5 Distributed Cloud Console, navigate to the **Shared Configuration** service.
 From there, select **Virtual Sites** and click **Add Virtual Site**.

 ![Virtual Site](./assets/virtual_site_add.png)

 In the form, give the virtual site the same name you specified as the [label](#211-create-secure-mesh-site-in-f5-distributed-cloud) for Secure Mesh Sites.
 Select the **CE** site type.
-Then add a selector expression specifying the label value, and click **Save and Exit**.
+Then add a selector expression specifying the label value, and click **Add Virtual site**.

 ![Virtual Site](./assets/virtual_site_config.png)